tommythetechie/tommythetechie/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently a Front-End Web Developer and Web Designer
+- 🔭 I’m currently a Front-End Web Developer and UX Designer
-- 🌱 I’m currently learning UX Design
+- 🌱 I’m currently looking for an epic UX Design role
 - 👯 I’m looking to collaborate on blogging
 - 💬 Ask me about my blog on random tech topics
 - ⚡ Fun fact: I used to make websites in Flash!
 -->
+- 🔭 I’m currently a Front-End Web Developer and UX Designer
+- 🌱 I’m currently looking for an epic UX Design role
 - 👯 I’m looking to collaborate on blogging
 - 💬 Ask me about my blog on random tech topics
 - ⚡ Fun fact: I used to make websites in Flash!